Horse Bedding and Stabling Introduction

 While planning a stable, consider the following:

-- Stable Size: Typical size ranges from 3×3 meters (for smaller ponies) up to 4×4 meters (for larger horses).
+- Stable Size: The typical stable size ranges from 3×3 meters (for smaller ponies) to 4×4 meters (for larger horses).

-- Ventilation: Proper airflow is vital to keep the stable atmosphere fresh and mitigate any dust or ammonia build-up from soiled bedding.
+- Ventilation: Proper airflow is vital to keep the atmosphere stable and fresh and mitigate any dust or ammonia build-up from soiled bedding.

-- Lighting: Natural light is preferred, but if not possible, artificial light sources should mimic natural lighting conditions.
+- Lighting: Natural light is preferred, but artificial light sources should mimic natural lighting conditions if not possible.

 - Access to Water & Feed: Horses should have constant access to clean water and an appropriate feeding schedule.

-Quality horse care goes beyond just good nutrition and exercise — it includes providing suitable bedding materials and an ideal stabling environment.
+Quality horse care goes beyond good nutrition and exercise — providing suitable bedding materials and an ideal stabling environment.

 Good management practices involving frequent stall cleaning and regular monitoring of the horse’s health can make all the difference in ensuring your equine partner’s well-being.